Friday, August 31, 2018

 Voloidion had missed quite a lot, it would seem.

-"Your turn," said Jillyandry.
+"Your turn," said Jiandry.
 "What's your story?
 Who built you?
 Where do you come from?"

-Voloidion was normally reticent about sharing such information with humans, but Jillyandry, Kiraz, and Syrus had proven their trustworthiness.
-So he told them his story.
+Voloidion was normally reticent about sharing such information with humans, but Jiandry, Kiraz, and Syrus had proven their trustworthiness.
+He told them his story.

 "My consciousness began in a metallic pod.
 My very first memory is of hearing rough voices outside my pod, shouting profanities..."